Xenon-2/Futaba-Multiprotocol/README.md

 Adavantages:

-1: Use your own trusted transmitter.< br / >
+1: Use your own trusted transmitter.

 2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )
 3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially present on the manufacturer website.
 4: Save money.